Skip to content

 Concurrent-drain rejection :rf.epoch/restore-during-drain restore-epoch was called while the frame's run-to-completion drain is still in flight (per 002 §Run-to-completion dispatch).
 Restore is rejected; the user retries after settle. {:frame <id>, :epoch-id <id>}

-All six failures have :op-type :error and :recovery :no-recovery.
+All seven failures have :op-type :error and :recovery :no-recovery.
 Pair tools display the :operation and :tags to the user; the reserved :rf.epoch/* namespace lets tools route restore failures distinctly from frame-lookup errors.
 The failure surface is closed for v1 — additional categories require a Spec-ulation increment.

 Restore caveat.
 Even a successful restore rewinds app-db only; effects already fired (HTTP requests sent, navigation pushed, localStorage written) are not reversed.
 Pair-shaped tools surface this caveat in their UI before applying a restore.